carlosp420/nymphalidae_diversification/MS.md

 with events of sudden diversification bursts due to hostplant shift, climatic events or shifts to closely related hostplants [@nylin2013; @ferrer2013].

-In this study, we used a time calibrated genus-level phylogenetic hypothesis for Nymphalidae butterflies [taken from @wahlberg2009] to investigate patterns of diversification.
+In this study, we used a time-calibrated genus-level phylogenetic hypothesis for Nymphalidae butterflies [taken from @wahlberg2009] to investigate patterns of diversification.
 We applied MEDUSA [modelling evolutionary diversification using stepwise AIC, @alfaro2009; @harmon2011], a recently developed statistical method, to study the diversification pattern of Nymphalidae butterflies.
-MEDUSA fits likelihood models of diversification into a time calibrated tree and tests whether allowing increases or decreases in speciation and extinction rates within the tree produces better fit of the models.
-MEDUSA is able to take into account species diversity for during model fitting and it is normally applied to the maximum clade credibility phylogenetic tree.
+MEDUSA fits likelihood models of diversification into a time-calibrated tree and tests whether allowing increases or decreases in speciation and extinction rates within the tree produces better fit of the models.
+MEDUSA is able to take into account unsampled extant species diversity during model fitting and it is normally applied to the maximum clade credibility phylogenetic tree.
-Particularly, we wanted to study the effects of phylogenetic uncertainty and modified the current MEDUSA method to take this into account (MultiMEDUSA).
+Particularly, we wanted to study the effects of phylogenetic uncertainty and by using the extended MEDUSA method called MultiMEDUSA [version 093.4.3 @alfaro2009].
 We also tested whether hostplant association dynamics can explain the diversification patterns of component Nymphalidae lineages by testing whether character states of hostplant use affected the diversification pattern of those